The Top 10 Tips for the Home Studio

 This is a guest post written by Barry Gardner of SafeandSound Online Mastering.
-If you are interested in guest posting, check out the guidelines in the author box below.

 The results from basic acoustic treatment in a room will be audible on every recording and mix you make.
 Start with side wall absorbers for early reflections.
 Next, install a ceiling cloud above and just in front of your monitoring position.
 Bass traps are usually the most bulky treatment items and last on your list.
 However, bass traps will make a big difference to the accuracy of your low-frequency response.
 All of this is worth every penny.